About the Office of Viral Hepatitis Prevention (OVHP)

 Hepatitis C Counseling & Testing

 The Office of AIDS supports local health departments and HIV prevention programs in providing HIV and hepatitis C testing, prevention and referral services.
-For information about these services see HIV Counseling and Testing Program (PDF, New Window).
-A map of testing sites is available at Inspot.org.
+For information about these services see Office of AIDS, HIV and HCV Testing Resources.
+For information on where to get a hepatitis test near you, visit the California Hepatitis Alliance (CalHEP) viral hepatitis referral guide at Calhep.org.

 California law permits local government to increase access to sterile needles and syringes through both syringe exchange programs (SEPs) and through over-the-counter syringe sales in pharmacies.
 The Office of AIDS provides support and technical assistance to local health departments to increase syringe access.